How to Republish Your Book: A Step-by-Step Guide Book Cover Express

 4. Preparing and uploading files

-2. The covers may need to be reformatted on updated templates.
+• The covers may need to be reformatted on updated templates.

-3. Using both IngramSpark and Amazon to republish
+5. Using both IngramSpark and Amazon to republish

-We recommend using both so your book is always in stock at Amazon and with Ingram’s world-wide distribution.
+We recommend using both so your book is always in stock at Amazon and with Ingram’s worldwide distribution.
 Amazon offers extended distribution that includes Ingram, but there’s a lower profit margin for publishers that way.

 Get proofs from both.
-We recommend going through the print proof process at Amazon first, since it’s free to upload files to their system, but there’s a fee to upload files to IngramSpark.
-That way, if you see an issue with your Amazon proof in print, you can change it before paying to upload with Ingram Spark.
+We recommend going through the print proof process at Amazon first since it’s often less expensive.
+If you see an issue with your Amazon proof in print, you can change it before uploading to IngramSpark.

 6. Barns and Noble direct, Kobobooks

-7. Offset printing with local printer
+7. Offset printing with a local printer

 QUICKLIST

-☐ Set up an account on AMAZON.COM.
+☐ Set up an account on Amazon.

-☐ Claim your author page at AuthorCentral.com.
-This let’s you add info about you to your book pages on Amazon.
+☐ Claim your author page at Author Central.
+This lets you add info about you to your book pages on Amazon.
 You can do this no matter who publishes your book, as long as they are listed on Amazon.

 ☐ Buy ISBNs (see list below).